Halloween genes

 The halloween genes are a set of genes identified in Drosophila melanogaster that influence embryonic development.
-All of the genes code for cytochrome P450 enzymes in the ecdysteroidogenic pathway (biosynthesis of ecdysone from cholesterol).
+All of the genes code for cytochrome P450 enzymes in the ecdysteroidogenic pathway (the biosynthesis of ecdysone from dietary cholesterol).
 Ecdysteroids such as 20-hydroxyecdysone and ecdysone influence many of the morphological, physiological, biochemical changes that occur during molting in insects.

 Steroid hormones control many aspects of reproduction, development, and homeostasis in higher organisms.
 In arthropods, steroid hormones play equal or even more vital developmental roles, especially in controlling the patterns of gene expression between developmental stages.
 The forerunner of steroid hormones is cholesterol that vertebrates can synthesize.
 In contrast, insects need to take up cholesterol in their diet.
-In 20E biosynthesis, a series of hydroxylation takes place and the genes that encoded the enzymes for catalyzing the hydroxylation were first identified in Drosphilia.
+In 20E biosynthesis, a series of hydroxylation takes place and the genes that encoded the enzymes for catalyzing the hydroxylation were first identified in Drosophila.
 Insects have been around since about 500 million years before the first mammal and have continued to be evolutionarily successful.
 This suggests that exogenous cholesterol was required for the mechanism for steroid hormone biosynthesis.